srinidhibhat/my_ml_and_dl_notebooks/hands-on-ml_notes/PART_2 - Neural Networks and Deep Learning/CHAPTER 11 - Training Deep Neural Nets.md

 #### Adam Optimization
 - Adam, which stands for adaptive moment estimation, combines the ideas of Momentum optimization and RMSProp: just like Momentum optimization it keeps track of an exponentially decaying average of past gradients, and just like RMSProp it keeps track of an exponentially decaying average of past squared gradients
 - **The conclusion is that you should almost always use Adam optimization.**
+**Note:** Check this <a href="https://medium.com/analytics-vidhya/this-blog-post-aims-at-explaining-the-behavior-of-different-algorithms-for-optimizing-gradient-46159a97a8c1">link</a> for a detailed explanation comparing all the above discussed optimizers.

 ### Learning Rate Scheduling
 - Finding a good learning rate can be tricky.
 If you set it way too high, training may actually diverge.
 If you set it too low, training will eventually converge to the optimum, but it will take a very long time.
 If you set it slightly too high, it will make progress very quickly at first, but it will end up dancing around the optimum, never settling down.